 The Huntington Solar Co-op is sponsored by the Ohio Valley Environmental Coalition (OVEC), Marshall University Sustainability Department, Huntington League of Women Voters, Ohio Interfaith Power and Light, WV SUN, and OH SUN.

-Or, watch a recorded information session to learn more about the co-op.
+Watch a recorded information session to learn more about the co-op.

 How does the solar co-op work?